 The psychological reasons behind this phenomenon are complicated.
 Perhaps artists are unwilling to walk away from an interesting project regardless of its parameters.
-Perhaps they fear another project won’t be forthcoming, and they would rather be busy (even the unpaid type of busy) than idle.
-Perhaps they subconsciously fear that society or the invisible hand of the economy won’t value their output as highly as they do, so they underprice their work to protect their egos.
+Maybe they fear another project won’t be forthcoming, and they would rather be busy (even the unpaid type of busy) than idle.
+Maybe they subconsciously fear that society or the invisible hand of the economy won’t value their output as highly as they do, so they underprice their work to protect their egos.
 Perhaps they fear being labeled a “sellout” for attaching a price to their time and effort.
-The thought process, whatever it is, is not important in the macro sense because entrepreneurs—artists and professionals alike—all have their unique personal reasons for developing pricing structures.
-What does matter in the larger scheme of things is for entrepreneurs to develop a strong sense of good deal/bad deal balance and the willingness to walk away, no matter what, when a deal sours.
+The thought process, whatever it is, is not essential in the macro sense because entrepreneurs—artists and professionals alike—all have their different personal reasons for developing pricing structures.
+What does matter in the larger scheme of things is for entrepreneurs to build a strong sense of good deal/bad deal balance and the willingness to walk away, no matter what, when a deal sours.
 Making a distinction between good and bad deals and walking away from the bad deals are something those in the business world practice regularly.
 And so should artists.

 Recall the discussion in Chapter 5 about sunk costs and walk-‐away prices.
 Sunk costs are unrecoverable, spent costs of a deal or an agreement.
 A walk-‐away price, meanwhile, is the absolute minimum compensation parties to a negotiation must attain to reach an agreement.
 To illustrate these concepts, let’s examine the consequences of Evelyn’s masochistic volunteering.

 Part of Evelyn’s cash flow problem stems from an engagement she has with an emerging dance company.
 It all started well.
-The company hired her to choreograph an upcoming show and promised to pay her $5,000 in two installments—the first would be paid one month into the project (assuming she met the required milestones) and the second would be paid five months later, after the show premieres.
+The company hired her to choreograph an upcoming show and promised to pay her $5,000 in two installments—the first would be paid one month into the project (assuming she met the required milestones), and the second would be paid five months later, after the show premieres.

 Evelyn was ecstatic, of course.
 She spent countless hours developing and directing several pieces, attending castings, collaborating with the performers, editing the accompanying music for each piece, holding rehearsals, and so on.
 When the first payment didn’t come after the end of the first month, she called the executive director, who assured her the check was in the mail.
 A few weeks later, it still was not in her hand, which prompted her to ask again and again.
 She heard variations of the same response: “It’s en route; we’re working on it.”
 Not wanting to be a bother, she continued working.
 Besides, she didn’t want to fall behind schedule on such an important project.